- Sometimes it makes me late for class, and sometimes I make excuses to stay in.

 - A Justice Department spokesman said the advertising ban should be in place by the New Year at the latest.

-late in the day (or North American game)
+late in the game (or day)

 - Numbness came a bit too late in the game for me, right on the heels of anger.